World on 'thin ice' as UN climate report gives stark warning

 Guterres insisted "the 1.5-degree limit is achievable."
 Science panel chief Hoesung Lee said so far the world is far off course.

-“This report confirms that if the current trends, current patterns of consumption and production continues, then ... the global average 1.5 degrees temperature increase will be seen sometime in this decade," Lee said.
+If current consumption and production patterns continue, Lee said, "the global average 1.5 degrees temperature increase will be seen sometime in this decade."

-Scientists emphasize that the world, civilization or humanity won’t end suddenly if and when Earth passes the 1.5 degree mark.
-Mukherji said “it's not as if it's a cliff that we all fall off.”
-But an earlier IPCC report detailed how the harms – from Arctic sea ice absent summers to even nastier extreme weather – are much worse beyond 1.5 degrees of warming.
+Scientists emphasize that the world or humanity won't end suddenly if Earth passes the 1.5 degree mark.
+Mukherji said "it's not as if it's a cliff that we all fall off."
+But an earlier IPCC report detailed how the harms — including even nastier extreme weather — are much worse beyond 1.5 degrees of warming.

 "It is certainly prudent to be planning for a future that's warmer than 1.5 degrees," said IPCC report review editor Steven Rose, an economist at the Electric Power Research Institute in the United States.